ganskef/MoCuishle/README.md

 Tested with *Windows*, *macOS* and *Linux* **OpenJDK 11.0.19 and Maven 3.8.8**.

-## Install Browser Extensions

-For *Chrome* like browsers install the built browser extension with the URI: `chrome://extensions`.
-It requires to enable the *Developer mode*.
-Use the button *Load unpacked* to select the subdir `mocuishle-browser/target/classes` in your workspace.
-The browser should open an new tab with <http://localhost:9090/>.

-**Hint:** For *Chrome* browsers it's **necessary to get the ID** of the unpacked extension which is generated at first installation.
-Modify this [this line](https://github.com/ganskef/MoCuishle/blob/master/mocuishle/src/main/java/de/ganskef/mocuishle/main/BrowserExtensionSupport.java#L158) depending on your installation and build again.
-I'm working on it, see: [#7](https://github.com/ganskef/MoCuishle/issues/7).

-    private static final String CHROMIUM_EXTENSION = "chrome-extension://ajccdogbepemoknjbdigfdnjlinpbedj/";

-*[Native messaging host](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host)* requires `allowed_origins` which is generated while installing an unpacked extension in the *Chrome* browser.

-For *Mozilla* browsers it's necessary to use signed extension.
-You have to use a *[Developer Edition](https://www.mozilla.org/firefox/developer/)* to load the built extension `mocuishle-browser/target/mocuishle-browser-2.1.2-firefox.zip`.
-Have a look at the release page to grab a signed extension.

 ## Initialize the application

 First run the *Java* application by double click or command line: